-The focus is on the development of ATMP of all classes in four clinical subject areas for diseases with a high medical need.
+The focus is on the development of ATMP of all classes for diseases with a high medical need.
 Participating special fields of the Charité are: Oncology, Immunology, Molecular Biology, Genetics, Transplantation Medicine, Nephrology, Cardiology/Cardiac Surgery and Traumatology.

 You are here: